SyedFarooqHassan/Spotify/README.md

 # Spotify
-A Spotify type web application made by using NodeJS,React, Javascript, Html, Css
+A Spotify type web application made by using NodeJS,React,MongoDb,Javascript, Html, Css.

 Description:
-# This project is under construction and changes are made on daily purposes
+# This project is under development and changes are made on daily basis